Meet Corbado at Identiverse 2026 - Las Vegas, June 16Las Vegas

 Implementing passkeys in iframes involves some key steps to ensure security and functionality.
 We provide a detailed guide for developers.
 Please see also the example implementation at https://cross-origin-iframe.vercel.app/.

-<iframe src="https://passkeys.eu" allow="publickey-credentials-get; publickey-credentials-create"></iframe>
+<iframe src="https://passkeys.eu" allow="publickey-credentials-get; publickey-credentials-create" ></iframe>

-5.3 Handle User Activation#
+5.4 Handle User Activation#

 Ensure that the iframe content requires a user action to trigger passkey authentication.
 This can be done using event listeners for clicks or form submissions within the iframe.
 This process is also called transient activation.

-document.getElementById('loginPasskeyButton').addEventListener('click', async () => { try { const [publicKeyCredentialRequestOptions](/glossary/publickeycredentialrequestoptions) = { /* Configuration options */ }; const credential = await navigator.credentials.get({publicKey: publicKeyCredentialRequestOptions}); // Handle the created credential } catch (err) { console.error('Error authenticating via passkey:', err); } });
+document.getElementById("loginPasskeyButton").addEventListener("click", async () => { try { const publicKeyCredentialRequestOptions = { /* Configuration options */ }; const credential = await navigator.credentials.get({ publicKey: publicKeyCredentialRequestOptions, }); // Send the assertion to your server for verification. } catch (err) { console.error("Error authenticating via passkey:", err); } });

 In this context, see also our blog post on Safari user gesture requirements.

-5.4 Example Implementation#
+5.7 Example Implementation#

 6. Common Challenges and How to Overcome Them#